 - Informal visits involve attending assemblies, open afternoons, sports days, plays and link class support, etc. Dates are circulated and governors invited to volunteer attendance. - Formal visits are where governors represent the governing body with a specific monitoring role and defined objective, e.g. safeguarding, health and safety, curriculum areas.
 Visits are arranged and the objective agreed with the Headteacher and according to the visits agreed at committee level.
-The governor involved may meet DHT, a KS leader, support staff or pupils, analyse information or look at school buildings.
+The governor involved may meet the Deputy Headteacher, a Key Stage leader, support staff or pupils, analyse information or look at school buildings.
 The Headteacher will review the visit with the governor and a written report prepared for circulation to other governors and relevant staff.